-- Large country divides its power between constitutional units and the centre - Centre is more powerful in relation to the states - Constituent units of the federation have unequal powers - Example: India, Spain and Belgium
+- In this route a large country divides its power between the constituent States and the Central government. - Central government is more powerful in relation to the states - Constituent units of the federation have unequal powers and sometimes some units are granted with special powers - Example: India, Spain and Belgium - 5 Explain the distribution of legislative powers between the Union government and the State governments in India.